okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 There are situations where the pointer is better to use than using a value directly.

 1. Functions that need to affect their argument.
 Args in funcs are always passed by value.
 The function recieves a copy of the value.
+2. Passing a complex value to a function - example a complex struct

 ```go
 // Example